Slipperboard/firmware/README.md

 This command fails if cpplint reports any style issues.
 The included `CPPLINT.cfg` file sets a 120-character line length and disables several noisy checks so that the current codebase passes.
+The GitHub Actions workflow also runs `make cpplint` on every push.

 For additional diagnostics, run clang-tidy over the source files with: